What do you enjoy most about the work you do?

 What do you enjoy doing when you’re not working?

-My family and I love to take Sunday drives to explore – wineries, historic sites, national parks, museums, hiking and nature.
+My family and I love to take drives to explore – wineries, historic sites and museums, and to disconnect at state and national parks and on hiking trails.
 We always travel with our cameras.

 What are your pet peeves?